oj-sec/fishfactory/README.md

 # Features

 - Standard functions:
-	- conducts basic reconnaissance of lure pages
+	- conducts post-javascript execution reconnaissance of lure pages to obtain a screenshot and basic details such as SSL certificate and favicon
 	- walks back phishing URLs to find open directories and ZIP phishing kits
-	- processes PHP files in kits to extract intelligence and identify references to phishing credential stores
+		- processes files in kits to identify PHP mailers, direct writes to credential stores and Telegram bots
-	- runs a naive credential store finder against targets to look for common credential stores locations
+			- downloads any credential stores found & processes victim emails
-	- processes emails from any credential stores located
+	- runs a naive credential store finder against targets to look for common credential stores locations & processes victim emails from any credential stores found
 	- facilitates easy bulk inputs and transportation of documents to Elasticsearch
 - Additional, optional functions for special cases:
 	- for phishing infrastructure delivered via IPFS web gateways, uses [IPFSEnricher](https://github.com/oj-sec/IPFSEnricher) to identify the IP addresses pushing the phishing content content to the IPFS network as additional IOCs